 Recent research by the American Veterinary Medical Association and the American Animal Hospital Association found that pets on wellness plans visit the vet more often, getting better care as a consequence.
 The research also showed that clients appreciate how wellness plans spell out the cost of services ahead of time — avoiding surprises — and that wellness clients are more diligent than non-wellness clients about booking required veterinary services.

 The chief takeaway?
 Wellness plans encourage a more airtight client-practice bond.
-Such a bond is good for pets, and good for your bottom line.
+Such a bond is good for pets — and good for your bottom line.

-This week, we’ll cover whether your existing practice management platform is an effective avenue to manage wellness.
+Today, we’ll cover whether your existing practice management platform is an effective avenue to manage wellness.
 We’ll describe the key features, such as recurring billing, smart renewal, and more, that you should look for in a wellness solution.

 Do Practice Management Solutions Offer Wellness?